+In NR standalone operation, for per-FR gap based measurement,when there is no serving cell in a particular FR, where measurements objects are configured, regardless if explicit per-FR measurement gap is configured in this FR, the effective MGRP in this FR used to determine requirements;

+- 20ms for FR2 NR measurements

+- 40ms for FR1 NR measurements

+- 40ms for LTE measurements

+- 40ms for FR1+LTE measurements

-For E-UTRA-NR dual connectivity, if UE is not capable of per-FR-gap, total interruption time on SCG during MGL is defined only when MGL(N) = 6ms, 4ms and 3ms.
+If measurement gap is configured in one FR but measurement object is not configured in the FR, the scheduling opportunity in the FR depends on the configured measurement gap pattern.For E-UTRA-NR dual connectivity, if UE is not capable of per-FR-gap, total interruption time on SCG during MGL is defined only when MGL(N) = 6ms, 4ms and 3ms.
 And if the UE supporting EN-DC is configured with PSCell, during the total interruption time as shown in Figure 9.1.2-1, the UE shall not transmit and receive any data in SCG.

-Measurement gap with MGL = N(ms) with MG timing advance of 0ms for synchronous EN-DC
+(a) Measurement gap with MGL = N(ms) with MG timing advance of 0ms for synchronous EN-DC

-Measurement gap with MGL = N(ms) with MG timing advance of 0.5ms for synchronous EN-DC
+(b) Measurement gap with MGL = N(ms) with MG timing advance of 0.5ms for synchronous EN-DC

 (c) Measurement gap with MGL = N(ms) with MG timing advance of 0ms for asynchronous EN-DC